PayString/paystring-documentation/docs/aws-lambda-deploy.md

 To see if there is a release with an upgraded AWS Lambda function, look for [releases](https://github.com/xpring-eng/payid-lambda/releases) with the file `payid-stack.yaml` attached.

-The version you have installed is visible in the description of the stack in CloudFormation (for example, `[v1.0] PayID Lambda Server and API Gateway front end`) and also in the `Outputs` of the stack under the name `PayIdLambdaStackVersion`.
+The version you have installed is visible in the description of the stack in CloudFormation (for example, `[v1.0] PayString Lambda Server and API Gateway front end`) and also in the `Outputs` of the stack under the name `PayIdLambdaStackVersion`.

 To perform an update, click the `Update` button when viewing the stack and upload the version of `payid-stack.yaml` to which you want to upgrade.